tedmiston/spelling-bee-answers/README.md

 [![](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Fetch the Yesterday's Answers to the [NYTimes Spelling Bee][1] puzzle each day for archival purposes.
+Archive the answers to the [NYTimes Spelling Bee][1] puzzle each day.

+New puzzles are released at 3 am US/Eastern.

 ## All Words